BuckWoody/PresentationsAndBlogs/system_setup/windows.md

     - Go to the **Startup** tab.
     - Disable any unnecessary programs that start with Windows.

-# Initial Settup - Configure Powershell Environment
+# Initial Setup - Configure Powershell Environment

 I like interesting prompts and so on.
 I also use [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701?launch=true&mode=full&referrer=bingwebsearch&ocid=bingwebsearch&hl=en-us&gl=US), which is really useful.
 My prompt looks like this (I blanked out my domain name in this graphic, it shows if you use this script:)